Debbie Abrahams: Awards

 In January 2013, Abrahams was awarded the Grassroot Diplomat Initiative Award in the Business Driver category, for her campaign to improve late payments affecting small businesses.
-She not only signed up to be a Champion of the Federation of Small Businesses Real-Life Entrepreneurs Campaign, but has been at the forefront of a campaign to improve the speed with which small businesses are paid by their customers.
+She signed up to be a Champion of the Federation of Small Businesses Real-Life Entrepreneurs Campaign, and as of 2015 was at the forefront of a campaign to improve the speed with which small businesses are paid by their customers.

 Personal life

-Abrahams married John Abrahams, a former captain of Lancashire County cricket team, in the late 1980s.
+Abrahams married John Abrahams, a former captain of Lancashire County cricket team, in 1986.
 They have two daughters, Victoria and Dawn.